HadiElnemr/prayer_times_extractor/README.md

 # 🕌 Prayer Times Extractor & Google Calendar Importer

-This tool extracts daily prayer times from a pasted WhatsApp message (via `msg.txt`) and generates a `.ics` calendar file that can be imported into Google Calendar, or synced directly via the Google Calendar API.
+This tool extracts daily prayer times from a pasted WhatsApp message (read from **clipboard** or `msg.txt`) and generates a `.ics` calendar file that can be imported into Google Calendar, or synced directly via the Google Calendar API.

 ---

 ## 📦 Features

+- Reads message directly from clipboard (no paste required) or from msg.txt
 - Parse flexible WhatsApp prayer time formats
 - Handle missing or canceled prayers (`❌`)
 - Support for multiple Jumu'ah times (`&`)